 To ensure the confidentiality of the data, the encryption mechanism is designed so that the user assigned by the data owner can only decrypt the data.
 However, there is a requirement in a multi-cloud IoT environment, and the data has to be shared with multiple users rather than the designated user.
 To satisfy this, the authors of~\cite{Chall-Jour007} proposed a scheme Flexible privacy-preserving data sharing (FDPS), where the user can encrypt the data to a shared user using identity-based encryption.
 The user can employ a fine-grained access policy to generate a credential and share it.
 This, in turn, converts that credential into new ciphertexts that can be readable by the shared user.

-The cloud-based IoT provides a great solution to growing data size problems for the constraints of separate objects.
+CAIoT provides a great solution to growing data size problems for the constraints of separate objects.
 However, with the implementation of the cloud, IoT faces new security challenges for data exchange, which are introduced in this paper and not addressed in traditional approaches.
 The authors of \cite{Chall-Jour008} envisage a secure cloud-assisted IoT to protect data confidentiality when collecting, storing, and accessing IoT data.
 Due to the rapid development in IoT, security and privacy challenges pose a significant threat.
 Biometric authentication integrated with IoT can be considered an adequate replacement compared to traditional biometric authentication.

-The authors in \cite{Chall-Conf001} introduced searching over encrypted data for multiple data senders in the cloud, public-key encryption with keyword search (PEKS) has been regarded as one of the best searchable encryption (SE).
+The authors of \cite{Chall-Conf001} proposed searching over encrypted data for multiple data senders in the cloud.
+This is done through public-key encryption with keyword search (PEKS) and has been regarded as one of the best forms of searchable encryption (SE).
 Unfortunately, prevailing PEKS schemes are currently susceptible to file-injection attacks due to the lack of forwarding privacy.
 Thus, a forward secure PEKS scheme was proposed based on identity-based encryption for cloud-based IoT environments.
 Searchable public-key encryption is an introductory module to realize fast keyword search upon ciphertexts present in the cloud.

-To enhance the search performance, the previous work of the authors introduced a new mechanism of searchable public-key ciphertexts along with hidden structures (SPCHSs), and it also builds an SPCHS instance to determine search complexity that is sublinear with the total number of ciphertexts rather than the linear complexity according to the traditional works.
+To mitigate this problem, the authors of \cite{Chall-Jour010} proposed a new instance of SPCHS to attain fast and simultaneous keyword searches over public-key ciphertexts.
+It is considered to be a new type of relationship among searchable ciphertexts , which is built by the latest instance, where each searchable ciphertext is associated with a standard and public parameter.